'Historic' snow blankets parts of Midwest, disrupts travel - WTMJ

 “Now, more active does not necessarily mean more snow,” Friedlein told the Chicago Sun-Times.
 “If we stay on the milder side of things, that could be more rain or more mixed precipitation.”

-The city of Chicago on Monday warned residents that hazardous conditions are likely to impact Tuesday morning commutes and some power outages are possible due to the wet nature of the snow and gusts.
-City officials have dispatched about 280 salt spreaders to clear the city’s main streets and have created warming centers in libraries and park facilities for residents who have no heat because of the loss of power to their homes.
+Chicago on Monday warned residents that hazardous conditions are likely during Tuesday morning commutes and some power outages are possible.
+City officials have dispatched about 280 salt spreaders to clear main streets and have created warming centers in libraries and park facilities for residents who have no power or heat.

 By late Monday, 120 flights had been canceled at O’Hare and 48 flights at Midway international airports, with 15-minute delays at both facilities.

-Gary Mayor Jerome Prince declared a snow emergency late Monday, placing restrictions on where vehicles can park and prohibiting the pushing of snow from private property onto city streets.
-In addition, Prince closed city-owned buildings and facilities until Wednesday.
+Gary Mayor Jerome Prince declared a snow emergency late Monday, restricting where vehicles can park and prohibiting the pushing of snow from private property onto city streets.
+Prince also closed city-owned buildings and facilities until Wednesday.

-Several coronavirus testing sites in Nebraska and Iowa were closing early Monday because of the snow.
-More than 10 inches (25 centimeters) of snow had already fallen in parts of eastern Nebraska by Monday evening.

-National Weather Service meteorologist Taylor Nicolaisen said 10 to 15 inches (25 to 38 centimeters) of snow was likely between York, Nebraska, and Des Moines, Iowa, and that it has been at least 15 years since that area received more than a foot of snow in a single storm.

 Many schools and businesses closed Monday as the storm moved across the region.
-In western Iowa, Missouri Valley Superintendent Brent Hoesing reworked the lyrics of the 1970s hit “I Will Survive” to tell students in his district to “So Stay Inside.”
+In western Iowa, Missouri Valley Superintendent Brent Hoesing reworked the lyrics of the 1970s hit “I Will Survive” to tell students in his district, “So Stay Inside.”

-Officials urged drivers to stay off the roads during the storm, especially during the heaviest snowfall in the afternoon and evening.
+Officials urged drivers to stay off the roads.
 Nebraska State Patrol troopers responded to more than 200 weather-related incidents Monday.

 “Do not travel unless it’s absolutely necessary,” said Nebraska State Patrol Col. John Bolduc.

-Roughly 250 semi trucks pulled off the road to wait out the storm at the Petro truck stop alongside Interstate 80 in York, Nebraska.
-Manager Rachael Adamson said she could see knee-high drifts and that the maintenance man had to go out every 30 minutes to shovel the sidewalks to keep up with the snow.
+Roughly 250 semi trucks waited out the storm at the Petro truck stop alongside Interstate 80 in York, Nebraska.
+Manager Rachael Adamson said she could see knee-high drifts and that sidewalks needed to be shoveled every half hour.

 “We haven’t had this much snow in quite a few years,” Adamson said.

 Iowa State Patrol Sgt.
-Alex Dinkla said road conditions deteriorated quickly and numerous vehicles slid off roads in central Iowa.
+Alex Dinkla said numerous vehicles slid off roads in central Iowa.

 “The big thing that people are seeing is that this snow system is packing a big punch,” Dinkla said to the Des Moines Register.
 “As we have seen this system move into Iowa, the road conditions go from zero snow on the road to an immediate totally covered roadway in just a matter of minutes.”

-A section of eastbound Interstate 80 was closed in central Nebraska Monday afternoon following a crash.
+A section of eastbound Interstate 80 closed in central Nebraska Monday afternoon following a crash.
 And Missouri officials urged drivers not to travel on Interstates 29 and 35 in northwest Missouri into Iowa.
-The agency said most roads in the area were covered with snow and heavy snow continued falling Monday afternoon.
+The agency said most roads in the area were covered with snow.

-In the South, a tornado touched down in an Alabama city north of Birmingham, with significant damage reported, officials said.
-The damage is being evaluated to determine the strength of the tornado, which hit the Fultondale area of Jefferson County late Monday night, the National Weather Service in Birmingham said.
+In the South, a tornado touched down in an Alabama city north of Birmingham, damaging businesses and homes and toppling power lines and trees.
+Damage is being evaluated to determine the tornado’s strength, which hit the Fultondale area of Jefferson County late Monday night, the National Weather Service in Birmingham said.
+Injuries ranging from minor to severe have been reported and search and rescue efforts are ongoing, said James Coker, the director of the Jefferson County Emergency Management Agency.

-A tornado watch is in effect until 6 a.m. for a swath of counties in the area, including Jefferson.
-It’s unclear whether anyone has been injured, though emergency responders were in the area to help with “entrapments and damage,” WVTM reported.
-Businesses and homes were damaged in the storm, which also toppled power lines and trees.
+A tornado watch has been lifted in Jefferson County while nearby areas including Clanton and western Georgia are still being monitored.

-Elsewhere in the U.S., a storm moving across the Southwest on Monday and Tuesday was forecast to bring gusts and snowfall, the weather service said.
+In the Southwest, a storm was forecast to bring gusts and snowfall into Tuesday, the weather service said.
 Over the weekend, more than a foot of snow fell in Southern California’s mountains, making driving conditions hazardous.
 Interstate 5 was shut down Monday in the Tejon Pass between Los Angeles and the San Joaquin Valley.
 Wind, snow and ice also forced the closure of State Route 58 through the Tehachapi Pass.

 Until recently, California had been experiencing significantly dry weather accompanied by relentless wildfires.
 A band of clouds suggested more rain could fall Tuesday in areas north and south of San Francisco Bay, bringing the threat of possible flash floods and landslides in areas scarred by the fires.

-Forecasters at the Sacramento-area National Weather Service office predict an abundance of snow in the Sierra Nevada between late Tuesday and Friday that will make travel through the mountains difficult.
+Sacramento-area National Weather Service forecasters predict an abundance of snow in the Sierra Nevada this week that will make travel difficult.

 A major winter storm buried northern Arizona in snow on Monday while sending flurries to the outskirts of Las Vegas and Phoenix.